surksharathi/Dashboard_Backend/README.md

 # Nodejs Backend for Dashboard

-This is a basic Node application that Express and MongoDB for database.
+This is a basic Node application that uses Express framework for Node.js and MongoDB Atlas is being used as database service.

 ### Tools Used